Tech Article

 AI has much more to offer farmers than vehicle navigation and control.
 The advent of precision agriculture and using other modern-day technologies, such as uncrewed aerial vehicles (UAV or “drone”), enables farmers to survey farms and crops without having to physically visit sites, saving much time, money and resources.
 The AI can be used to process the survey data (for example, images, LiDAR) to identify specific objects or phenomena and provide high-accuracy location data so that weeds or diseases, for example, can be responded to.

-AI-enhanced robots can scan an image of a fruit and determine if it has the necessary properties for picking, such as ripeness, colour, size and condition.
-It can do this in a fraction of a second before performing the actual picking, minimising sorting and handling further down the line and leaving behind fruit that is not ready for harvest or otherwise does not meet quality standards.
-Similarly, weeds can be automatically identified and targeted for spraying or extraction, helping minimise the use of herbicides and pesticides.
+AI-enhanced robots can scan an image of a fruit and determine if it has the necessary properties for picking, such as ripeness, color, size and condition.
+It can do this in a fraction of a second before performing the actual picking, minimizing sorting and handling further down the line and leaving behind fruit that is not ready for harvest or otherwise does not meet quality standards.
+Similarly, weeds can be automatically identified and targeted for spraying or extraction, helping minimize the use of herbicides and pesticides.

 Autonomous agriculture robots with AI assistance and control can evaluate fruits and vegetables before performing the actual picking.

-A standardised communications protocol will enable compliant equipment from different manufacturers to communicate and inter-operate seamlessly.
+A standardized communications protocol will enable compliant equipment from different manufacturers to communicate and inter-operate seamlessly.
 ISObus also supports high voltage/high energy electrical connections for powering equipment.

 Autonomous agriculture robots, autonomous tractors and autonomous farming equipment will help overcome many of today’s agronomic challenges.